erica/xcopen/README.md

 ```
 OVERVIEW:
 xcopen <files>...
 Open files in Xcode.
-xcopen                   Open workspace or xcodeproj.
-xcopen ws                Only search for workspace.
-xcopen xc                Only search for xcodeproj.
 xcopen docs              Open .md and .txt files.
-xcopen pkg               Open Package.swift in TextEdit.
-xcopen xpkg              Open Package.swift in Xcode.
 xcopen new               Create new files (if they don't exist) and
                          open in Xcode.
+xcopen newpg (ios|mac)   Build a new playground.
+xcopen xc, ws, pg        Open xcodeproj, workspace, playground.
+Pick one.
+xcopen pkg, xpkg         Open Package.swift in TextEdit/Xcode.
+Pick one.

 USAGE: xcopen [<paths> ...] [-bg]

 ARGUMENTS:
   <paths>                 Files to open.
-If blank, opens xcworkspace or, if not
+If blank, opens xcworkspace or,
-                        found, searches for xcodeproj.
+                          if not found, searches for xcodeproj.

 OPTIONS:
   -b, -bg, --background   Open Xcode in the background
   -h, --help              Show help information.
 ```